FelixHochwallnerAIT/openAbsorptionSolver/README.md

 - `./README.md`: This file.
 - `./LICENSE`: License file.

 More information on usage and examples can be found in the **Usage Advice** section.
-A more detailed explanation of the technical details of the solver and a comparison with experimental data can be found in the open access publication by Hochwallner et al. (2023), listed in the **References** section.
-A future publication by Hochwallner et al. (2025), currently under review, will provide a more detailed explanation of the current state of the solver.
+A detailed explanation of the technical aspects of the solver and a comparison with experimental data is available in the open-access publication by Hochwallner et al. (2023).
+The follow-up publication by Hochwallner et al. (2025) offers an in-depth overview of the solver’s capabilities and its application to two reference cases.
+Both publications are listed in the **References** section.

 ---